 You can contact State Water Heaters’ customer service directly through their website.
 Here you can either fill out a form or call the number provided (3).

 Overall, customers are very pleased with State Water Heaters’ customer service.
-The few consumers who reported a faulty unit mentioned it was either replaced or fixed quickly.
+The few consumers who reported a faulty unit mentioned that it was either replaced or fixed quickly.

 Keep the Heat Going